 Sandra Ann Springer MD

-Associate Professor of Medicine (AIDS); Director, Infectious Disease Outpatient Clinic, Veterans Administration Healthcare Services, Newington
+Associate Professor of Medicine (AIDS) and Associate Clinical Professor of Nursing; Director, Infectious Disease Outpatient Clinic, Veterans Administration Healthcare Services, Newington

 Departments & OrganizationsCenter for Interdisciplinary Research on AIDS

 Internal Medicine: Infectious Diseases: AIDS Care Program